bentomhall/nih-system/spells/SpellsA-G.md

 **Duration:** 8 hours

 You touch a willing creature to grant it the ability to see in the dark.
 For the duration, that creature has darkvision out to a range of 60 feet.
+If it already had darkvision, it can see color in the dark.

 ##### Daylight